-Assumptions about hurricane season face winds of change
+Bye Alpha, Eta: Greek alphabet ditched for hurricane names

 MIT hurricane researcher Kerry Emanuel said “this whole idea of hurricane season should be revisited.”

+The National Hurricane Center has already decided to start issuing its routine tropical weather outlooks for the Atlantic on May 15, but after discussion the special WMO committee decided to keep 2021′s hurricane season to its traditional calendar.

+“We’re putting together a team” to look at both the storm count and how to warn people best, said hurricane center Director Ken Graham.
+“I want some data before making this big decision.”

+For six straight years, Atlantic storms have been named in May, before the season even begins.
 During the past nine Atlantic hurricane seasons, seven tropical storms have formed between May 15 and the official June 1 start date.
 Those have killed at least 20 people, causing about $200 million in damage, according to the WMO.
-So the organization will discuss an earlier starting season and likely commission a study to figure out how to adopt one.

 Last year, the hurricane center issued 36 “special” tropical weather outlooks before June 1, according to center spokesman Dennis Feltgen.
 Tropical Storms Arthur and Bertha both formed before June 1 near the Carolinas.

-“The Atlantic hurricane season has changed quite a few times in the past since the concept of a hurricane season came about,” but not since 1965, said University of Miami hurricane researcher Brian McNoldy.
-“I don’t think there’s any harm in including the May 15 start date.”

-The early systems are generally weaker tropical storms, said Colorado State University hurricane researcher Phil Klotzbach.
-If the season begins earlier, he worries that people will lose interest by mid-August when hurricanes get more frequent and nastier.

-Storms seem to be forming earlier because climate change is making the ocean warmer, McNoldy and Corbosiero said.
+Storms seem to be forming earlier because climate change is making the ocean warmer, University of Miami hurricane researcher Brian McNoldy said.
 Storms need warm water as fuel — at least 79 degrees (26 degrees Celsius).
 Also, better technology and monitoring are identifying and naming weaker storms that may not have been spotted in years past, Feltgen said.

 CHANGING NORMALS